snowtrack/snowtrack-docs/docs/terminology.md

 - Inside the **workspace directory**:

   In that case, P4 One creates a hidden directory called `.p4one` in your workspace directory.
 This is the **local** version database.
 For more information on this topic, check out the page [Get started](getting-started.md).

+### Perforce Client or Client

+The workspace you are working in is sufficient as you iterate locally on your projects.
+When you are ready to share your work with others, a Perforce client is needed in order to submit changes to a remote server.
+A Perforce client or ***client*** allows directories on your machine to be managed by a P4 Server.